manuelescobar-dev/Medical-Image-Semantic-Segmentation/README.md

 ### Installation

 1. Clone the repository.
-2. We work with Poetry for dependency management.
-To install the required packages, run:
+2. To install the required packages, run:
    ```bash
    poetry install
    ```